jackokaiser/vanlab/content/blogs/en_2021-trip.md

 It was our intention to return to our families for christmas, but also because winter is more comfortable in a house than in a van.
 All in all, it went quite well for us, we roughly followed our plans around the coast of France, Spain and Portugal (even England with Gibraltar).
 We were in time for Camille's hypnosis training in August in Avignon, and she graduated.
-Also, we almost forgot about the pandemic, as we didn't have a TV and didn't meet much people either (vanlife is rather lonely).
+Also, we almost forgot about the pandemic, as we didn't have a TV and didn't meet much people either.
+In that respect, vanlife is rather lonely, in the sense that we could only establish short relationships.

 I've shared the pretty landscape pictures on our [instagram page](https://www.instagram.com/vanderfool.fr/).
 In this blog post, I provide an analysis of our vanlife, supported by data I collected during our trip.